If you are planning to visit Madrid in one day, you are up for a busy, but epic day of exploring the present and the past.

 Tour the Royal Palace

-Start your 24 hours in Madrid with the biggest tourist attraction in the city, the Royal Palace.
+Start your 24 hours in Madrid with the biggest tourist attraction in the city, the Royal Palace, one of the most epic historical sites in Spain.

 It is not only the largest royal palace in Western Europe but also among the largest in the world with its 3418 rooms across 135.000 square meters.